adelzaitri/unsupervised-machine-learning-for-customer-segmentation/README.md

 ![Code Notebook](/Unsupervised_ML_K_Means_Customer_Segmentation.ipynb)

+The steps are part of a guided project on Coursera.

 Project Objectives:
 ===========
 * Understand how to leverage the power of machine learning to transform marketing departments and perform customer segmentation